Explore the Elegance of Nelson’s Historic Heritage at Melrose House

 • Take a self-guided tour of the stunning gardens and historic house.

-• Attend seasonal events like concerts or community gatherings to further enrich your experience.
+• Attend seasonal events like concerts or community gatherings to deepen your experience.

-• Enjoy ample parking and easy access, making your visit hassle-free.
+• Enjoy ample parking and easy access, ensuring a hassle-free visit.

 Frequently Asked Questions